 First-time travelers may not know that foreign countries are wired with different electric voltage than the USA.
 Continents like Europe and Asia are usually circuited at 220 volts or more, compared to America’s 120 volts.
 Novice travelers run the risk of frying their electronics without a power converter.

-You can purchase an AC adaptor for under $50 and save your expensive tech gadgets from irreparable damage.
-Look for a power converter that comes with outlet adaptors for Europe, Australia, and Asia so you are prepared for wherever your travels may take you.
+You can purchase an AC adapter for under $50 and save your expensive tech gadgets from irreparable damage.
+Look for a power converter that comes with outlet adapters for Europe, Australia, and Asia so you are prepared for wherever your travels may take you.

 Adventurous travelers will find investing in a waterproof housing for their phone or laptop is an essential accessory for their tech.
 If you enjoy kayaking, boating, surfing, hiking, or the like, a water-protective case ensures unexpected drops won’t end in ruin for your electronics.